Human Anatomy

 How much does a human head weigh?

 Pay attention, because it is very likely that the figure will surprise you.
 The average head weight for an adult human is a staggering 8 kilos (17lb 10oz) - much more than most people would imagine!
 You must not forget that the head houses a large and important organ, the brain.
-Approximately, it weighs 1.5 kilos (2lb 3oz), plus the weight of the structure of the skull and also that of those muscles and skin that must be taken into account to weight up our heads.
+Approximately, it weighs 1.5 kilos (2lb 3oz), plus the weight of the structure of the skull and also that of those muscles and skin that must be taken into account when weighing our heads.

 How Heavy is a Human Head? - How much does a human head weigh?